 We can help you by offering you a range of different travel insurance choices to help you decide what might be appropriate for you.
-To talk through your options, please call us on 0330 400 1383 or contact us using out contact form.
+If you don’t see what you’re looking for online, please contact us.

 Children under the age of 18 can be covered on their own travel insurance policy but they must be travelling with, or be dropped off and picked up by, an adult (i.e. aged 18 or over).
-To purchase a policy for someone who is under 18, please contact us on 0330 400 1383.
+To purchase a policy for someone who is under 18, please contact us.

 If you are having trouble paying for your travel insurance online, make sure you check all of your personal and payment details.
 Ensure you have selected the correct card type and entered your full card number.
 Check the expiry and/or valid from date has been entered correctly.
 Also, make sure you have entered the correct security code (CVC).
 This code is the last three digits shown on the back of your card over the signature strip.

-If you are still having problems processing your payment, please contact us on 0330 400 1383.
+If you are still having problems processing your payment, please contact us.